donnemartin/dev-setup/README.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 When setting up a new Mac, you may want to install some common Homebrew formulae.
-For a full listing of installed formulae, refer to the commented [source file](https://github.com/donnemartin/dev-setup/blob/master/brew.sh) directly.
+For a full listing of installed formulae, refer to the commented [brew.sh source file](https://github.com/donnemartin/dev-setup/blob/master/brew.sh) directly.

 ```bash
 ./brew.sh